 The Palace Hotel, Manchester

-Recently, I’ve found myself enjoying a number of overnight stays across the north west, and as far as Germany.
-Work has been chaotic to say the least!
-With deadline after deadline and a never ending stack of marking and assessments, I’ve really valued each night away.
-None more so than this weekend’s visit to The Palace Hotel, Oxford Road, Manchester.
+Recently, I’ve found myself enjoying a number of overnight stays across the north west and as far as Germany.
+With deadline after deadline at work and a never ending stack of marking and assessments, I’ve really valued each night away.
+None more so than this weekend’s visit to The Palace Hotel, Manchester.

 Months ago, I purchased tickets to see Cold War Kids in Manchester.
 Two weeks before, I decided a Friday evening commute into and out of the city centre wasn’t for me and started to research staying the night.
-I scoured the internet and found a reasonably priced deal, on LateRooms.com, which sounded too good to be true!
-A double room at the four star Palace for £59.
+I scoured the internet and found a reasonably priced deal: a double room at the four star The Palace Hotel, Manchester for £59.

 On arrival, I was impressed by the hotel’s grandeur.
 High ceilings, marble flooring and leaded glass windows hinted at the building’s previous life as the Refuge Assurance Building, built in 1891-1895.
 In 1986, the Refuge Assurance Company parted ways with the building to relocate to Cheshire, and despite plans to use the iconic building for The Halle orchestra, the building lay empty until it was converted into a hotel in 1996.